Updated: 3 days ago

 50% of people over the age of 64 are STILL PAYING THEIR MORTGAGE: does that sound like prosperity to you?
 People who haven’t long to live, are still trying to finish owning the roof over their own heads!
 Dirt-poor peasants who built their own log cabins were wealthier than half of these elderly debt-serfs.

-Even worse – there is a strong possibility that Trump and the banking criminals will DEVALUE THE DOLLAR to rob every productive, honest, and responsible citizen on behalf of the profligate parasites who have already leeched from us all!
+Even worse – there is a strong possibility that Trump and the banking criminals will erode the value of the dollar to rob every productive, honest, and responsible citizen on behalf of the profligate parasites who have already leeched from us all!
 Note – I disagree with the author that buying crypto is the solution to dollar devaluation.

 The economic interventions of Obama, Pelosi, and complicit Republicans has FAILED: This is not capitalism.
 This is democratic socialist dirigisme defined.
 They spent $33 trillion on financial repression (QE), maturity extensions, bailouts of TARP, TGLP, TGLF, HAMP, HARP, Bear Stearns, AIG, GM, et. al.